LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 testing process described above.

-The test jobs we run for each OS environment are specified in the ``RAJA/azure-pipelines.yml`` file.
+The test jobs we run for each OS environment are specified in the `RAJA/azure-pipelines.yml file <https://github.com/LLNL/RAJA/blob/develop/azure-pipelines.yml>`_.
 This file defines the job steps, commands, compilers, etc. for each OS environment in the associated ``- job:`` section.
 A summary of the configurations we build are: